 Department of Communication Graduate Student Representatives (GSRs) represent the Department of Communication's graduate population.
 GSRs also function as the official liaisons between graduate students and faculty, communicating with the graduate office and furnishing input to the faculty on decisions regarding retention, promotion, and tenure (RPT).
 GSRs serve one-year terms; each Spring, the department's graduate students elect three members of their community to represent them.
 Incumbent GSRs oversee this election process, with assistance as needed from the Graduate Advisor.
-The GSRs should represent the range of degree programs (e.g., MA & PhD), as well as scholarly interests (e.g., critical, quantitative, scholar-activism, etc.).
 Elected representatives must be students in good standing in their degree programs and, if funded as teaching or research assistants, must be meeting their responsibilities effectively.
 Elected representatives have the right to decline serving as (and graduate students have the right to opt out of running for) GSR for any reason.
 The Graduate Advisor and Director of Graduate Studies verify elected students' eligibility and willingness to serve prior to announcing results.